Marketing Automation Implementation

 - The account is set up

 - Any 3rd party services are connected to your account

 - All forms have been converted

-- First email is sent to drop cookies on current leads in database
+- The first email is sent to drop cookies on current leads in the database

 This section includes a few simple steps to get you moving in the right direction.
-It should deliver immediate value for your business.
+It should deliver immediate value to your business.

 Studies show that following up a prospective customer within the first hour increases your likelihood of converting them into a lead by 700%.
 This highlights the importance of recognizing when prospects are trying to connect with your business.

 Set up automatic notifications for your sales team so they don’t waste a minute filling the top of the funnel.